Accessibility means that students will have equal access to your course materials.

 Start where you are!
 As you create new word documents and use the built in functions of headers and styles, you will be coding your documents for anyone using assistive technology.
 The added benefit will be a well-designed visual document for all students.

-IF you have any questions, please contact Kathleen Chambers:
+If you have any questions, please contact eLearning staff: